sophongo/sophdoc/docs/en/docs/admin/ghippo/best-practice/oem/oem-in.md

     <!-- add image later -->

 3. After integration, the customer system login page will display the OIDC (Custom) option.
-   Select to log in via OIDC the first time entering the customer system from the DCE 5.0 platform, and subsequently, you will directly enter the customer system without selecting again.
+   Select to log in via OIDC the first time entering the customer system from the AI platform platform, and subsequently, you will directly enter the customer system without selecting again.

     <!-- add image later -->